Minnesota Supercomputing Institute

 Note: MSI is allowed to host the software, but MSI cannot purchase a license.
 Each group must purchase their own license and each group member must be approved through the University of Vienna.
 Once you have purchased a license, please send verification of the license and user approval along with your request to become part of the VASP group and to access the program.

-You can find information about purchasing a VASP license in the VASP FAQ at www.vasp.at/index.php/faqs
+You can find information about purchasing a VASP license and administrative contact information in the VASP FAQ.

 VASP requires four input files in order to execute.
 Create the following files and place them in a work directory:

 Sample input files are available to run a test job.
-More information about VASP input files can be found in the User Guide.
+More example files can be acquired from VASP's wiki, which may be more up to date.
+More specific information about VASP input files can be found in the User Guide.